welpdev/mailchimp-bundle/README.md

             # provider used in full synchronization
             subscriber_providers: 'yourapp.provider1'

-        list2:
+        listId2:
             subscriber_providers: 'yourapp.provider2'
 ```

-Where `listX` is the name of your MailChimp lists, and `yourapp.providerX` is the key of your provider's service that will provide the subscribers that need to be synchronized in MailChimp.
+Where `listIdX` is the listId of your MailChimp lists, and `yourapp.providerX` is the key of your provider's service that will provide the subscribers that need to be synchronized in MailChimp.
 The key `mc_language` is optional and will set this language for all subscribers in this list, see [the list of accepted language codes](http://kb.mailchimp.com/lists/managing-subscribers/view-and-edit-subscriber-languages#code).

 Defining lists and providers is necessary only if you use full synchronization with the command.